UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

-We can now understand something a bit surprising in our data.frame; what happens if we run:
+We can now understand something a bit surprising in our tibble; what happens if we run:

 ~~~